Franco-British Union: World War II (1940)

-The final "Declaration of Union" approved by the British War Cabinet stated that;
+The final "Declaration of Union" approved by the British War Cabinet on stated that;

 France and Great Britain shall no longer be two nations, but one Franco-British Union.
 The constitution of the Union will provide for joint organs of defence, foreign, financial and economic policies.
 Every citizen of France will enjoy immediately citizenship of Great Britain, every British subject will become a citizen of France.

 Churchill and de Gaulle called Reynaud to tell him about the document, and they arranged for a joint meeting of the two governments in Concarneau the next day.
 The declaration immediately succeeded in its goal of encouraging Reynaud, who saw the union as the only alternative to surrender and who could now cite the British rejection of the armistice.

 Other French leaders were less enthusiastic, however.
-At the 5 p.m. cabinet meeting, many called it a last minute plan by the British to steal their colonies, and said that "be[ing] a Nazi province" was preferable to becoming a British dominion.
+At the 5 p.m. cabinet meeting, many called it a last minute plan by the British to acquire control over the French colonial empire, and said that "be[ing] a Nazi province" was preferable to becoming a British dominion.
 Philippe Pétain, a leader of the pro-armistice group and later leader of the Nazi client state of Vichy France, called the union "fusion with a corpse".
 While President Albert Lebrun and some others were supportive, the cabinet's opposition stunned Reynaud.
 He resigned that evening without taking a formal vote on the union or an armistice, and later called the failure of the union the "greatest disappointment of my political career".

 Reynaud had erred, however, by conflating opposition to the union – which a majority of the cabinet almost certainly opposed – with support for an armistice, which it almost certainly did not.
 If the proposal had been made a few days earlier, instead of the 16th when the French only had hours to decide between armistice and North Africa, Reynaud's cabinet might have considered it more carefully.

 Pétain formed a new government that evening, which immediately decided to ask Germany for armistice terms.
 The British cancelled their plans to travel to Concarneau.